r-e-d-ant/calculator_signin_signup_24300/README.md

 ## Assignment #2: Implement the Simple Calculator and Design the App UI

-## 1. Created a tab-based navigation with multiple screens accessible through tabs.
-(SignIn, SignUp and Calculator)
+## 1. Created a tab-based navigation with multiple screens accessible through tabs.<br>(SignIn, SignUp and Calculator)
        ▻ Design tab icons and labels, and handle navigation between different tabs.
        ▻ Customize the appearance of active and inactive tabs.
 ## 2. Created a navigation drawer with a hamburger menu icon and a slide-out animation.